Housing & Case Management Supports

 Foundational Community Supports (FCS)

-Foundational Community Supports (FCS) is a program with benefits for supportive housing and supported employment for people with Medicaid.
-If you qualify, Amerigroup – Washington will work with your housing and employment provider to help you find and maintain a job and stable independent housing.
-To qualify for these programs, you must qualify for Medicaid and meet the requirement for complex needs.
+Foundational Community Supports (FCS) is a program with benefits for supportive housing for people with Medicaid.
+If you qualify, Amerigroup – Washington will work with your housing provider to help you find and maintain stable independent housing.
+You must qualify for Medicaid and meet the requirement for complex needs.
 You do not need to be an existing Amerigroup Medicaid member.

 Housing – Foundational Community Supports (FCS)